EmilioBH/CashControl/README.md

 ## Technologies Used

 CashControl App is built using a range of modern technologies ensuring efficiency and scalability:

 - **HTML and CSS**: For styling the application.
 - **TypeScript**: To enhance code quality and readability with static typing.
 - **Vue 3 with Composition API**: For building the user interface with a reactive and composable approach.
 - **Vite**: As the build tool and development server, offering fast and lean project bundling.
 - **Vitest**: Employed for unit testing, providing a Vite-native test framework.
+- **ESLint**: We use ESLint as a static code analysis tool to identify problematic patterns found in JavaScript/TypeScript code.
+- **Prettier**: Prettier is a code formatter that automates the process of styling code.
 - **Vue Testing Library**: To facilitate testing Vue components with practices similar to React Testing Library.
 - **PrimeIcons**: For incorporating elegant icons throughout the user interface.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 - Git
 - Node.js (latest stable version)
 - npm (comes with Node.js)